Who we are

 Along the way, I have met some amazing people who I was able to assist in God's timing with these resources.
 I have developed a very close relationship with Faith Home Restoration and Breath of Life Maternal Ministries.
 I also do what I can to help folks in my immediate neighborhood.
 Through these ministries and word of mouth from family/ friends, I stay very active.

 The ministry itself revolves around a few major categories: 1) moving stuff; 2) collecting stuff (donations); 3) redistributing stuff.
-I have a single 10'X15' storage shed as of the end of 2018, so I have to be very selective about what donations I accept.
+I have a single 10'X35' storage shed as of the beginning of 2020, and I am selective about what donations I accept.
 I use the guideline, "would I be proud to have this in my house?" rather than "it is better than nothing."